Victims of presidential decrees with multiple passports ran en masse to the courts

 In November 2023, Kolomoisky filed a claim with the Cassation Administrative Court as part of the Supreme Court to cancel the decree regarding the loss of his citizenship.
 The claim was first considered at the stage of acceptance of proceedings by the Supreme Court and it was decided to remain.
 Subsequently, Kolomoisky’s side submitted an application with the shortcomings corrected - data and information about the time frame when he learned about the existence of the presidential decree were added.
 Lawyers emphasize that no one sent this decree to their client, did not properly inform them in accordance with the procedure prescribed by law, and in fact Kolomoisky heard about the loss of his citizenship in the media.

 “Kolomoisky learned about this decree directly on September 15, 2023, when he was handed a petition to change the preventive measure in criminal proceedings,” says lawyer Kristina Yamelskaya, who is involved in the case of the billionaire’s citizenship, “Since we have a period of six months to appeal the decisions of the authorities , then within this period he filed a statement of claim, since he categorically disagreed with the existence of such a decree in principle.
 To find out the reasons for the loss of citizenship, clarifying requests from lawyers were sent.
 We were told that the legal basis is clause 1 of part 1 of Article 19 of the Law “On Citizenship of Ukraine”, which provides that given the voluntary acquisition by a citizen of the citizenship of another country, and in this case it is the citizenship of the state of Israel, he loses Ukrainian citizenship.
 There was no expression of will in relation to this very Mr. Kolomoisky, who lives here, has a large business, owns movable and immovable property, supports charitable and public projects and has other fairly stable ties with Ukraine.
-Of course, the loss of citizenship affects his legal status - for example, the right to vote and be elected in elections.
+Of course, the loss of citizenship affects one's legal status - for example, the right to vote and be elected in elections.
 That is, this is a significant narrowing and restriction of political and civil rights.”

-The main basis on which the protection is built is that the law does not have retroactive effect.
+The main basis on which the defense is built is that the law does not have retroactive effect.
 Kolomoisky received Israeli citizenship using his Jewish heritage in 1995.
 And the Constitution of Ukraine in this edition (which provides for a single citizenship) came into force only in 1996.
 In addition, according to lawyers, the legislation does not directly prohibit dual or multiple citizenship: it only enshrines the principle of single citizenship, but there is no established liability for its violation.

 The president's representatives, having received Kolomoisky's claims, provided the court with a response to the statement of claim and a motion to leave the statement of claim without consideration.
 They point out that Kolomoisky missed the six-month deadline to appeal the decree, but the defense insists that their ward was not properly familiarized with the decree, although it was circulating on the Internet.